Approach

 Cost vs. Accuracy

-The Pareto frontier reveals which models deliver the best accuracy per dollar — critical intelligence for enterprise-scale deployment decisions.
+The Pareto frontier shows which models give you the best accuracy per dollar.
+Critical for enterprise-scale deployments.

-Enterprise deployment implication: Claude Sonnet 4.6 now leads in both accuracy and cost efficiency, sitting firmly on the Pareto frontier at $0.45/query.
-GPT 5.2 and Gemini 3.1 Pro offer strong accuracy at competitive cost.
-Claude Opus 4.6 (Thinking) commands a premium at $1.82/query but delivers near-top accuracy — justified for high-stakes financial analysis where errors are costly.
-For high-volume screening tasks, Gemini 2.5 Flash offers an attractive cost-accuracy ratio.
+What it means: Claude Sonnet 4.6 now leads on both accuracy and cost, sitting on the Pareto frontier at $0.45/query.
+GPT 5.2 and Gemini 3.1 Pro are strong runners-up at a competitive cost.
+Claude Opus 4.6 (Thinking) is a premium pick at $1.82/query, but delivers near-top accuracy.
+Worth it for high-stakes analysis where errors are expensive.
+For high-volume screening, Gemini 2.5 Flash gives you a strong cost-accuracy ratio.

 Dataset & Methodology